machine-detonation/F7DAA0/README.md

 ## BEFORE YOU INTERACT

 I'll come as rude/mean or brutally honest sometimes.

+Like actual bees, I'll sting you if you pmo (aka I block freely)

 I make "freaky" jokes sometimes (ESPECIALLY if we are close/I know you IRL) but I do NOT mean anything by them, truly!
 Let me know if I make you uncomfortable though.